Birkat Hamazon: Abbreviated text

 An abbreviated text is sometime used when time is lacking.
 It contains the four essential blessings in a somewhat shortened form, with fewer preliminaries and additions.
 In liberal branches of Judaism, there is no standard text to be recited and customs vary accordingly.
 Many Sephardi Jews, especially Spanish and Portuguese Jews often sing a hymn in Spanish (not Ladino as is commonly assumed), called Bendigamos, before or after birkat hamazon.
 An additional abbreviated form of birkat hamazon in Ladino, called Ya Comimos, may also be said.

 Zimmun

 According to Halakha when a minimum of three adult Jewish males eat bread as part of a meal together they are obligated to form a mezuman (a "prepared gathering") with the addition of a few extra opening words whereby one man "invites" the others to join him in birkat hamazon.
 (This invitation is called a zimmun).
 When those present at the meal form a minyan (a quorum of ten adult Jewish men) there are further additions to the invitation.
 A Zimmun of 10 is called a Zimmun B'Shem.

-The zimmun is sometimes referred to as a mezuman; this appears to be from Yiddish.